an ambulance with stretcher in the back

 The jury also determined that this failure was an important factor in the decedent's injuries, and that it was a violation of the acceptable standards of medical care.
 The plaintiff was awarded $300,000 in damages by the jury for the deceased’s conscious anguish and suffering.

 The plaintiff wasn't happy with the jury's decision and wanted to overturn it because he felt the damages awarded were too low against the conscious suffering and pain caused to his father.
 Admittedly, he also cited strong evidence under CPLR 4404(a).
-Meanwhile, the defendant filed their own case to dismiss the complaint and reverse the court's decision favoring the plaintiff.
+Meanwhile, the defendant filed their own appeal to reverse the court's decision favoring the plaintiff.

 The Appellate Court denied Menorah’s cross motion and validated the trial court’s finding which held that Menorah was negligent during the treatment.
 Further, the Appellate Court also clarified that a judge can only decide to overturn a jury's verdict if the evidence presented doesn't support any logical reasoning or reasonable conclusions.